codewithhariom/arkenea/README.md

 - Use MongoDB for save the data

-For Run this Application
+For Run,
-First start server which is available in main branch, by using first run "npm i" then "npm start" command Then run angular which is available in master branch, so first of all run "npm i" then run "ng serve" command
+First start server which is available in main branch, run "npm i" then "npm start" command

+For angular which is available in master branch, run "npm i" then "ng serve" command